Water is essential for life. It’s also one of the most important things we consume. Learn here about how water can benefit your health.

 Ways to stay hydrated

-You don’t have to spend hours every day sipping on gallons of H20.
+You don’t have to spend hours sipping on gallons of H20 daily.
 A glass of juice counts towards your daily intake.
 Try these 10 easy ways to stay hydrated:

 1. Drink lots of fruit juices.
-They’re packed with vitamins and minerals but still count toward your total liquid consumption.
-Just be sure not to overdo it; too much sugar can make you retain extra pounds.
+They’re packed with vitamins and minerals but still count toward total liquid consumption.
+Remember not to overdo it; too much sugar can make you retain extra pounds.

 2. Add lemon slices to hot tea.
 Lemon adds flavor without adding calories, plus it’s good for your skin.

 3. Keep bottled water handy.
-When you feel thirsty, reach for one instead of reaching for soda pop or other sugary drinks.
+When thirsty, reach for one instead of soda pop or other sugary drinks.
 You won’t get as dehydrated if you drink plain water straight from the bottle.

 4. Make ice cubes into popsicles.
 Freeze fresh fruits and veggies, then cut them into small pieces before freezing.
 The chunks keep their shape better than frozen whole foods do.